What is STAREBEI?

 – a commitment by the prospective university tutor, who should also include his/her CV and a letter of commitment, and

 – a motivation letter from the EIB Group co-tutor and his/her expectations from the project.
 The proposal should be made for a duration of six months to one year.
 The project should represent a full-time job for the junior researcher.

 Who is eligible ?

-The STAREBEI programme is open to any university located in the EU or Candidate and Potential Candidate Countries providing doctorate degrees recognised under the Bologna Process.
+The STAREBEI programme is open to any university located in the EU providing doctorate degrees.
 The junior researcher will be working under the joint supervision of a university tutor and an EIB Group co-tutor.
 The university tutor should be a professor or a senior researcher of the sponsored university with recognised expertise in the field of the STAREBEI research topic.
 S/he will guide the research process, alongside the EIB Group co-tutor, and supervise the work of the researcher at the university premises.
 S/he will also take care of the administrative follow-up from the university side, ensuring that required procedures are properly carried out.
 The junior researcher will work full-time for the STAREBEI research project during the period of the grant, mostly in the facilities provided by the university, but should be prepared to spend some time at the EIB Group’s premises in Luxembourg working with the EIB Group co-tutor.